JCM-ECH/Money-Team/README.md

 1. If there was one thing I could change about coding class, I would allow more time to work in treehouse before starting website.
 2. Our website is a sports page for Early College High.
 It gives schedules, rosters, and updated information.
 3. Our client is mainly the students and faculty of Early College.
 Making our page responsive was a very challenging task.
 Most of our pictures and tables overlapped when taking a mobile approach.
 Creating the page was very fun and was definitely a task I would repeat.
+I wouldn't mind creating another website.

 -Daijon Jones